47ronin/forecastview/README.md

 Running `grunt test` will run the unit tests with karma.

-### Design
+### Features

-CSS flexbox utilized to get the daily weather summary panels rendered at the same height.
-The background images switch based on the current day’s icon, as reported by forecast.io’s API.
+- The background images switch based on the current day’s icon, as reported by forecast.io’s API
+- National Weather Service alerts as a crawl in the footer

 ### Solutions to initial challenges
 - API JSON response array parsing then assigning